OAkyildiz/lsd_slam/README.md

 # Fork

-This fork is a personal attempt at using LSD-SLAM on Windows through Visual Studio.
+This is a fork of ScottSWU's work on using LSD-SLAM on Windows through Visual Studio.

 ## Setting Up External Libraries